keboola/ex-onedrive/README.md

        - Serves to store human-readable data (eg. sheet name ) when `id` is used to define `worksheet`.
        - The component code is not using content of this metadata.
        - UI can use it to store and later show metadata from FilePicker.
+- `rowsLimit` - int (optional): Export only first N rows.
+- `cellsPerBulk` - int (optional) - default `1 000 000`.
+Maximum number of the cells loaded by the one API request.

 **Examples of `config.json`**